SeanASAnderson/SeanASAnderson.github.io/research.md

 Evidence for the ETAR's main tenets has been reported in a number of detailed studies, many of which focus on systems from insular island-like habitats.
 But these habitats are somewhat specialized, as they often contain fewer species and lower phylogenetic diversity compared to similar-sized areas on continents.
 Newly discovered patterns of genetic and phenotypic divergence in continental taxa, meanwhile, contradict some expectations of the ETAR.
 For instance, genomic evidence from tropical avian contact zones show that reproductive isolation readily evolves to virtual completion between lineages with marked ecological similarity.
 And a growing number of macroevolutionary analyses conclude that clade-wide diversification is more limited by geographic than ecological opportunity (i.e. opportunity for prolonged allopatry appears to be more important to speciation than opportunity for ecological divergence).

-An outstanding question is thus whether ecological divergence is generally required for speciation or coexistence in the complex ecological theatres commonly found on continents.
+An outstanding question is thus whether ecological divergence is generally required for speciation or coexistence in the more complex ecological theatres commonly found on continents.

 Ref.
 Schluter, D. 2000. *The Ecology of Adaptive Radiation*, Oxford Univ.
 Press.